gbd77rc/aws-iot-demo/Phase2.md

     "use-case": "<the use case to use>",
     "use-cases" :[{
         "use-case": "<name of the use case>",
-        "push": <how many seconds should it push the data>, "payload_type": "<JSON or PROTOBUF type of payload>", "devices":[<list of device names to used for this use-case>] }]
+        "push": <how many seconds to wait before it pushes the data>, "payload-type": "<JSON or PROTOBUF type of payload>", "devices":[<list of device names to used for this use-case>] }]